Larry Coryell: 1970s

 When fusion started losing steam Coryell turned to the acoustic guitar, recording duet albums with Steve Khan and Philip Catherine.
 The latter was responsible for Coryell's career turn, showing him in 1976 the Django Reinhardt song "Nuages".
 He also strengthened, in parallel, his role as a music educator.
 He gave private lessons and started writing a monthly column for Guitar Player magazine.

 In 1978, Larry Coryell started a working relationship with Miles Davis.
-Davis had hip surgery and went to convalesce on Elena Steinberg's house on Connecticut, a friend of Julie, Coryell's wife.
-They started working on several pieces, including an unnamed "adagio" and a James Brown-like vamp on a 12/8 meter.
-Trumpet and synthesizer.
+Davis had hip surgery and went to convalesce in Connecticut at the house of Elena Steinberg, a friend of Coryell's wife Julie.
+They started working on several pieces, including an unnamed "adagio" and a James Brown-like vamp in a 12/8 meter with trumpet and synthesizer.
+Larry Coryell recalls that his encounters with Miles Davis in the late 1970s unfolded against the backdrop of his own worsening alcoholism, and that Miles immediately perceived this vulnerability.
+While Davis himself kept beer chilled on the porch during his recovery in Connecticut, he casually handed Coryell a nearly empty bottle to finish and dryly remarked, “Once an alcoholic, always an alcoholic,” a comment that Coryell recognized as both perceptive and unsettling.
+These moments of shared drinking were not convivial bonding so much as stark reflections of mutual excess and self-awareness, occurring alongside cocaine use, erratic behavior, and physical decline.
+Coryell presents Miles as sharp, ironic, and unflinchingly honest about addiction, using humor and provocation rather than sympathy, and the episodes left Coryell with the sense that Miles saw through him completely—understanding his struggles even as both men remained trapped in destructive patterns at the time.

 A year later Coryell formed The Guitar Trio with John McLaughlin and Paco de Lucia.
 The group toured Europe briefly, releasing a video recorded at Royal Albert Hall in London entitled Meeting of the Spirits.